-Like we mentioned above, oils solidify on the pipes and make a big mess.
+As we mentioned above, oils solidify on the pipes and make a big mess.

 Don't Flush Paper Products

 Obviously, don't flush anything else besides toilet paper and waste.
 Paper products are too often mistaken for flushable items.
-However, they don't deteriorate quick enough in the water and pose a serious drainage risk.
+However, they don't deteriorate quickly enough in the water and pose a serious drainage risk.

 Keep a trash can near the toilet to deter the habit of flushing paper products.

 If it's an option for you, and you have it in your budget, you might want to beat the game and replace old lines with new plastic ones.
 This would also be a good time to assess the tree root situation in your yard, as well.

 Installing a backwater prevention valve will help you avoid any water moving in the wrong direction.
 It allows sewage water to leave through the pipes but reacts by closing up when water moves in the opposite direction.